COVID: Situation in Germany's hospitals is 'dramatic' | DW | 15.04.2021

 Dubbed the "federal emergency brake," the decision would legally require any state with a high incidence of COVID-19 cases to implement a set of rules laid out by the federal government.

-Although the government, led by Chancellor Angela Merkel's Christian Democrats (CDU), wants to fast-track the approval, the timeline remains unclear.
+Although the government, led by Chancellor Angela Merkel's Christian Democrats (CDU), wants to fast-track a decision, the timeline remains unclear.

 fb/rt (dpa, AFP, Reuters)